 So we thought it time to create a guide to the organisations, businesses and tireless individuals who devote their time to rescuing, treating, caring for, and saving the lives of animals in Siem Reap and surrounds.

-If you’ve travelled in Southeast Asia, you might be aware of organisations such as the Soi Dogs Foundation in Thailand and BAWA on Bali that do invaluable work ranging from rescuing pets from dog meat restaurants to feeding animals abandoned during Bali’s volcano evacuation.
+If you’ve travelled in Southeast Asia, you might be aware of organisations such as the Soi Dogs Foundation in Thailand and BAWA on Bali that do invaluable work, ranging from rescuing stolen pets from dog meat restaurants to feeding animals abandoned during disasters, such as Bali’s occasional volcano eruptions.

-Siem Reap doesn’t have an established animal welfare organisation operating on that scale with the ability to quickly raise funds for resources when needed, but there are registered NGOs, small businesses, collectives of people, and individuals here undertaking the same kind of work.
+Siem Reap doesn’t have an established animal welfare organisation operating on that scale with the ability to quickly raise funds for resources when needed, but there are registered NGOs, small businesses, collectives of people, and individuals here undertaking the same kind of work, invaluable and extraordinary work.

-Here are some ways animal lovers can help animals in Siem Reap by donating and supporting these selfless people – and they always need help as their work is never-ending.
+If you’re an animal lover and you’re travelling to Siem Reap, here are 8 ways animal lovers can help animals in Siem Reap by donating and supporting these selfless people – and they always need help, as their work is never-ending.

-The couple decided to take the kitten to a vet, nurse her back to health and find her a forever home, as it wasn’t a very good idea for travel writers who had to travel frequently for their work to adopt a street cat.
-They named her Pepper, after Kampot’s celebrated product.
+The couple decided to take the kitten home, to get her to a vet the next day, and to nurse her back to health.
+They planned to find her a forever home, as it wasn’t a good idea for a couple who travel for a living to adopt a Cambodian street cat.

 Ways Animal Lovers Can Help Animals in Siem Reap – What You Can Do

-Aside from adopting a street cat or dog, some of the ways animal lovers can help animals in Siem Reap include donating money to local veterinary clinics and supporting NGOs that train hero dogs and rats to find landmines.
+Aside from adopting a street cat or dog, here are 8 ways animal lovers can help animals in Siem Reap ranging from donating money to local veterinary clinics to supporting NGOs that train hero rats and dogs to find landmines.
 If you have other ideas please leave them in the comments below and we’ll add them here.

 Donate Money